Yield Calibration & Cleaning

 circle-info

-From version 3.0 of the Clean/Calibrate algorithm onward, GeoPard introduces the Crop by Field Boundary feature.
-This keeps only geometries located within the Field Boundary and results in more accurate statistical data distribution.
+From version 3.0 of the Clean/Calibrate algorithm onward, GeoPard introduces the Cropping by Field Boundary feature.
+This keeps only geometries within the Field Boundary and improves statistical distribution.

 The result of the Auto-Processing execution (version 3.0)